manen/signals/roadmap.md

   - or something like that i'm going to bed

 the rest:

+- [ ] make `WorldsBar` cache world previews individually
+- [ ] `...` button in the corner of world previews opening a dialog
+- [ ] component that just aligns the component inside to the end of the det (to position the button)

+- [ ] a lot of components that have to do with state probably shouldn't rush making them (text input, color picker)

 - custom name, color
 - inputs & outputs custom name, inputs custom color